Physics Teacher Education Progress Assessment (PTEPA Rubric)

 Typical Results

 There are no typical scores on the PTEPA, as it is meant to be used for self-study to show you the strengths and weaknesses of your program.
-To see typical results for high-producing physics teacher education programs, see the full report, A Study of Thriving Physics Teacher Education Programs.
+To see examples of results on Version 2.0 for high-producing physics teacher education programs, see the full report, A Study of Thriving Physics Teacher Education Programs.